COUN 601 Orientation to Professional Counseling and Ethics (3 Credits)

 COUN 652 Assessment, Treatment Planning, and Interventions in Addictions Counseling (3 Credits)

-This course provides an advanced survey of the methods, interventions, and treatment paradigms currently employed in the counseling of children, adolescents, and their families with alcohol and/or substance abuse-related problems.
+This course surveys the methods, interventions, and treatment paradigms currently employed in the counseling of children, adolescents, and their families with alcohol and/or substance abuse-related problems.
 A therapeutic skills approach to clinical assessment, treatment planning, counseling strategies implementation and techniques.

 COUN 654 Addictions Prevention and Intervention Programs and Resources (3 Credits)